EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 * Superdome Flex, shs-sdf01.nsh.loc.
 * All DataLoch VMs.

-To use such back-ends, you need to do some set up to allow Open OnDemand to automatically copy your `ondemand` directory, and so your job files, to the back-end when you submit a job.
-How to enable this is described in the following section on [Enable copy of `ondemand` directory to a back-end](#enable-automated-copy-of-ondemand-directory-to-a-back-end).
+To use such back-ends, you need to do some set up to allow Open OnDemand to automatically copy job files from within your `ondemand` directory to your chosen back-end when you submit a job.
+How to enable this is described in the following section on [Enable automated copy of job files to a back-end](#enable-automated-copy-of-job-files-to-a-back-end).

-You will also have to log into these back-end to view files created on these back-ends when you run jobs - see [Log into back-ends](ssh.md)
+You will also have to log into your chosen back-end to view files created on these back-ends when you run jobs - see [Log into back-ends](ssh.md)

-### Enable automated copy of `ondemand` directory to a back-end
+### Enable automated copy of job files to a back-end

-To enable Open OnDemand to automatically copy your `ondemand` directory to a back-end where your home directory is not common to both the Open OnDemand VM and the back-end, you need to set up a passphrase-less SSH key between the Open OnDemand VM and the back-end.
+To enable Open OnDemand to automatically copy job files from within your `ondemand` directory to a back-end where your home directory is not common to both the Open OnDemand VM and the back-end, you need to set up a passphrase-less SSH key between the Open OnDemand VM and the back-end.

 !!!
 Note